Running of the Bulls in Pamplona (San Fermin)

 By the 19th century all kinds of fairground attractions were making their way to Pamplona including human cannonballs and circus animals.
 The actual route of the bull run didn’t have a double security wall as is the case today so the bulls were able to escape, creating chaos in the streets of Pamplona.

 The tension builds as the release of the bulls approaches and at 8am on the dot a rocket is fired to confirm that the gate has been opened at the Santo Domingo corral.
 Runners dressed in white with a red handkerchief around their necks pray to San Fermín then a second rocket announces that the bulls have left.
-The bulls and the runners then proceed along the route.
+The bulls and the runners then begin the ‘encierro’.

 Map of the Pamplona Bullrun